 CT scan is helpful in defining the injury clearly.

-if stable reduction is obtained, it is confirmed radiologically and Halo vest is applied.
+If a stable reduction is obtained, it is confirmed radiologically and Halo vest is applied.

 Done in cases of late detections or failed closed reduction.
-Using a posterior incision on neck, the subluxation is reduced manually.
+Using a posterior incision on the neck, the subluxation is reduced manually.

 This is followed by C1-C2 fusion.